uptrace/bun-docs/docs/guide/hooks.md

 ## Disclaimer

-It may sound like a good idea to use hooks for validation or caching, because this way you can't forget to sanitize data or check permissions.
+It may sound like a good idea to use hooks for validation or caching because this way you can't forget to sanitize data or check permissions.
 It gives false sense of safety.

 Don't do that.
 Code that uses hooks is harder to read, understand, and debug.
 It is more complex and